Boers

 - Diaspora Perspectives

-- While primarily based in South Africa, some Boers emigrated to other parts of Africa and the world, maintaining cultural ties and contributing to diaspora communities.
+- While most Boers remain in South Africa, some have emigrated to other countries, maintaining their cultural identity and contributing to diaspora communities.

 - Regional Variations